constfun/create-react-WebExtension/README.md

 ## Limitations

 - Although based on a mature project, this is a new project that introduces significant changes.
 You'd be an early adopter.
+- The User Guide is 90% relevant, but hasn't been updated yet.
+This project is mostly a super set of CRA features.
+- No Windows support.
 - The example extension works in all major browsers.
 However, CRWX does not automatically make your extension code cross platform.
-To target multiple browsers you have to take care to use polyfills and to not use incompatible properties in `manifest.json`.
-The example extension uses [mozilla/webextension-polyfill](https://github.com/mozilla/webextension-polyfill).
+To target multiple browsers you have to take care to use [polyfills](https://github.com/mozilla/webextension-polyfill) and to not use incompatible properties in the `manifest.json` file.
-- Likely will not work on Windows.
-Edge was tested through a virtual machine running on a macOS host.
 - CRWX will create a production build, ready for packaging.
 However, the packaging process itself varries significantly between browsers and is considered out of scope for this project.
-- You'll have to restart the server if you add or remove files.
-- In development, `<all_urls>` permission is injected into the manifest to support hot reload.

 If something doesn’t work please be kind and [report an issue](https://github.com/constfun/create-react-WebExtension/issues/new).